SSuopanki/ProjectFeedbackAPI/README.md

 You can download it here: https://www.microsoft.com/en-us/sql-server/sql-server-downloads

-Add Project Table with ProjectId and name column Feedback Table with FeedbackId, FeedbackTitle and FeedbackMessage columns and ProjectFeedback table RowId ProjectId and FeedbackId columns to database.
+Add Project Table with ProjectId and name columns.
+Feedback Table with FeedbackId, FeedbackTitle and FeedbackMessage columns.
+ProjectFeedback table RowId ProjectId and FeedbackId columns to database.